Oliver-De-Fusco/Modern-Portfolio-Theory/README.md

 Modern Portfolio Theory (MPT) was introduced by [Harry Markowitz](https://en.wikipedia.org/wiki/Harry_Markowitz) in 1952.
 MPT is a mathematical investment framework that allows investors to optimise their allocation of assets using the mean returns as a proxy for expected return and the variance of those returns as a measure of risk (Mean-Variance model).

 Portfolios which sit on the Efficient Frontier offer the best return for a given level of risk.
-The convex nature of the Efficient Frontier also means that some portfolios can offer a **higher** return for the **same** level of risk.
+The convex nature of the Efficient Frontier also means that some portfolios on the efficient frontier can offer a **higher** return for the **same** level of risk.

 The Efficient Frontier also demonstrates that risk can be **decreased** by **increasing** the number of investments AND **increase** the return compared to a single asset.